-For the 2022-23 school year, diploma exams will be administered in all relevant subject areas in November, January, April, June and August.
+For the 2023-24 school year, diploma exams will be administered in all relevant subject areas in November, January, April, June and August.
 Alberta Education's Diploma schedule outlines the exact dates of administering Diplomas.
-For the 2022-2023 school year, diploma exams will only count towards 20% of students' final grades.
 The weighting of diploma exams will return to 30% effective September 1, 2023.